yugabyte/yugabyte-db/docs/content/stable/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-interval/custom-interval-domains.md

 ---
 title: Defining and using custom interval domains [YSQL]
-headerTitle: Defining and using custom domain types to specialize the native interval functionality
+headerTitle: Custom domain types for specializing the native interval functionality
-linkTitle: custom interval domains
+linkTitle: Custom interval domains
 description: Explains how to define and use custom interval domain types to specialize the native interval functionality.
 [YSQL]
 menu:
   stable: